Slay the Spire 2 Character Tier List: Ranking the Spire's Most Miserable Souls

 Figuring out which cursed wanderer to drag up this unforgiving tower is half the battle, and I am here to save you hours of painful trial and error.

-I have spent enough time getting crushed by random elites and tweaking terrible decks to figure out exactly who is worth your time.
+I have spent an unhealthy amount of time getting crushed by random Elites and tweaking terrible decks to figure out exactly who is worth your time.
 The balance is surprisingly solid for a launch build, but certain mechanics are simply outperforming others by a wide margin.
 Before you commit to a brutal two hour climb, you need to know who is actively carrying their own weight.

 The Five Minute Unlock Exploit